sfc-gh-abarron/coco-masterclass/readme.md

 **Expected result:** Click on the link provided by CoCo and view the Streamlit app.

-**Optional:** Continue on and have CoCo make changes to the Streamlit app.
+**Optional:** Continue on and have CoCo make changes to the Streamlit app, such as adjusting charts and styles.